An Erev Shabbat Conversation With Former Ambassador Michael McFaul

 Friday, November 1, 2024 • 30 Tishrei 5785

-6:15 PM - 7:30 PMService in the Sanctuary* & Livestreamed; Dinner to Follow in the Social HallDuring the Erev Shabbat service, hear a Q&A with Michael McFaul, Director at the Freeman Spogli Institute for International Studies, the Ken Olivier and Angela Nomellini Professor of International Studies in the Department of Political Science, and the Peter and Helen Bing Senior Fellow at the Hoover Institution.
+6:15 PM - 7:30 PMService in the Sanctuary* & Livestreamed; Dinner to Follow in the Social HallDuring the Erev Shabbat service, hear a Q&A with Michael McFaul, Director at the Freeman Spogli Institute for International Studies at Stanford University, the Ken Olivier and Angela Nomellini Professor of International Studies in the Department of Political Science, and the Peter and Helen Bing Senior Fellow at the Hoover Institution.

 Dr. McFaul joined the Stanford faculty in 1995.
 He also is as an International Affairs Analyst for NBC News and a columnist for The Washington Post.
 He served for five years in the Obama administration, first as Special Assistant to the President and Senior Director for Russian and Eurasian Affairs at the National Security Council at the White House (2009-2012), and then as U.S. Ambassador to the Russian Federation (2012-2014).